1111 W. Kenyon Road, Urbana, Illinois 61801-1096

 Fax: 217-328-0977; Website: http://www.ncte.org

-NCTE has 35,000 members and subscribers in the United States and other countries.
-Individual members are teachers and supervisors of English programs in elementary, middle, and secondary schools; faculty in college and university English departments; teacher educators; local and state agency English specialists; and professionals in related fields.
+NCTE has 30,000 members and subscribers in the United States and other countries.
+Individual members are teachers and supervisors of English programs in elementary, middle, and secondary schools; literacy educators across the disciplines; faculty in college and university English departments; teacher educators; local and state agency English specialists; and professionals in related fields.

 NCTE sponsors 100 regional, state, provincial, local, and student affiliates throughout the United States and Canada.

 NCTE represents its interests and concerns related to federal legislation and initiatives through its Washington, DC, office.
 NCTE policies are used to guide teachers and schools in English language arts instruction.
 For example, the positions on class size and workload are regularly used as schools consider how many students should be in a class and or taught by one teacher; the NCTE/IRA Standards for the English Language Arts has been influential in state and district curriculum development.
 NCTE’s policies and work at the national and local levels support classroom teachers and their choices of curricular materials and teaching methods.

 NCTE is a cosponsor of a number of national projects, such as the African American Read-In, Banned Books Week, Connected Educator Month, and Read across America.
 NCTE held its first National Day on Writing on October 20, 2009; the Day continues to be held on October 20 each year.
 In 2011, NCTE and the Ball Foundation created the National Center for Literacy Education to celebrate the work of successful school teams that are achieving remarkable results in advancing literacy learning.